Who are you most likely to trust:

 The link between personal branding and trust

 Recent research shows that companies that have high trust outperform companies with low trust by 300%.

 You’d think that top management in companies would make trust their top concern but apparently not – research shows that only 49% of employees trust senior management and only 28% trust CEOs at all.

-So the questions you should be asking yourself right now is: do people trust you?
+The questions you should be asking yourself right now are:

-Is trust part of your personal brand’s promise?
+Is trust part of my personal brand’s promise?

 How to be someone that people trust

 I landed my publishing deal for my book when I went on TV to talk about my depression and suicidal thoughts.

 At the time I was convinced it was career suicide because here I was writing a book about emotional intelligence and mastering your emotions and all I could talk about was how I was the complete opposite in life.